Hotfix Prioritization Matrix & Decision Framework

 Components of the Matrix

 - Impact: Assess the potential impact of the issue on users and the system.
-High-impact issues should be prioritized.
+High-impact issues should be prioritized, but be careful—a UI issue affecting all users looks high-impact but may be cosmetic, while a rare data corruption looks low-impact until it happens to your largest customer.

 - Complexity: Evaluate the complexity of the fix.
-Simple fixes that can be deployed quickly may be prioritized over complex ones.
+Simple fixes that can be deployed quickly may be prioritized over complex ones, but complexity is also the most underestimated dimension.
+A two-hour fix can quietly become a day.

 How to Use the Matrix

-- Rate each issue: Assign a score for each component (Impact, Urgency, Complexity, Frequency) for every issue.
+- Rate each issue by assigning a score for each component (Impact, Urgency, Complexity, Frequency) for every issue.

-- Calculate priority: Use the scores to calculate an overall priority for each issue.
+- Calculate priority using the scores to determine an overall priority for each issue.

-- Rank issues: Rank the issues based on their priority scores.
+- Rank the issues based on their priority scores.

 Decision Framework for Hotfix Deployment